Long-finned pilot whale: Appearance

 Despite its common name, the long-finned pilot whale is actually a large species of dolphin.
 The same is true of orcas and several other small whales.
 It has a bulbous forehead and is black or dark grey in colour with light-grey or white markings on the throat and belly regions.
 This light grey patch found on the throat of pilot whales forms the shape of an anchor.
 Some individuals have other distinct markings such as a light coloured area behind dorsal fin, known as a saddle patch, as well as an upwards sweeping stripe just behind the eye.
 The dorsal fin is thick and falcate in nature, and is located about a third of the way down the length of the animal.
 The common name of this species is a reference to the pilot whale's long, sickle-shaped pectoral flippers that are 18 to 27 percent of its total body length.

 Being a toothed whale, pilot whales have a single blowhole.

 It can be challenging to tell male and female apart in the wild for many cetacean species.
 Long-finned pilot whales are no exception, though it was thought in the past that males had hooked dorsal fins while females did not.
 Recent research on fin shape has shown that this is not a predictable way to distinguish between the sexes.
 However, males are bigger in size, and relative fin dimensions as well as other characteristics may still be discovered to allow for distinguishing the sex of at least certain age classes for free-ranging pilot whales.

 The ranges of long-finned and short-finned pilot whales overlap in some areas of the world.
 As the difference between them is mainly distinguished by the length of the pectoral flippers and tooth counts, it is hard to tell the two species apart in these areas.

 Physiology

 The long-finned pilot whale has more neocortical neurons than any mammal studied to date, in fact having almost twice as many as humans.

+Studies have revealed that the skin of the long-finned pilot whale has self-cleaning abilities.
+The surface of the skin is covered with tiny ridges (nanoridges), surrounding pores.
+This structure makes the surface area too small to allow organisms like barnacle larvae to get a good grip.
+Although the structure is made up of nanoridges, the skin of long-finned pilot whales is still smooth.
+The space between the ridges is filled with a mucus-like fluid, which may also play a part in self-cleaning.
+It is most clearly visible on newly shed skin.